bioinfoDZ/HSMotifDiscover/vignettes/HSMotifDiscover.md

 The HS sequences are diffrent from DNA, RNA and protein sequences in a few ways.
-So, the Gibbs-Sampling algorithm has been implemented in such a way, it can discover motifs in the heparan sulphate (HS) sequences.
+So, the Gibbs-Sampling algorithm has been implemented in such a way, it can discover motifs in the Heparan Sulfate (HS) sequences.

 3. Availability and Installation
 --------------------------------